“I’m getting an MBA.”

 - Increasing your level of education: Many people decide to attend business school because they simply want a greater level of education and business is a focus applicable to a huge variety of industries.

 - Changing career: You may also attend business school to change your career.
 Moving laterally into a different field is often difficult, because you lack the skills and experience needed to jump in at your current salary and level of expertise.
 Business school can provide that experience and skill set.
+See 50 Great Things You Can Do.

 - Find international opportunities: Business school can teach the necessary skills to help you work in another country, which is becoming more and more attractive to workers today.